vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 ![Location details](images/location-details.png)

-The location details shows infos about the location, like type, latitude and longitude and a detail text.
+The location details page shows infos about the location, like type, latitude and longitude and a detail text.
 When the device currently has a position, the Distance field contains the current distance to the location.

 The following title bar icons are available: